-Navy / Jade sweatshirt, cardigan or fleece (with school logo) Navy / Jade / White t-shirt or polo shirt (with school logo) Navy / grey / black smart trousers, smart shorts, pinafore or smart skirt (plain and not denim) Blue or green checked school dresses may be worn in warmer months Plain dark and sensible shoes, boots or trainers Dark or white sandals for summer wear PF Kít: White t-shirt Navy blue or black shorts Trainers / plimsolls For outdoor games plain dark track suit bottoms and fleece/ sweatshirt It is essential that children have a PE kit in school at all times.
-For H & S reasons children are not allowed to share or borrow kit.
-These items are not considered appropriate for school dress: Short / tube skirts High heeled shoes or flip flops tering contractor makes every effort to provide a balanced and nutritious range of meals, with particular emphasis on healthy eating.
+Navy / Jade sweatshirt, cardigan or fleece (with school logo)

+Navy / Jade / White t-shirt or polo shirt (with school logo) Navy / grey / black smart trousers, smart shorts, pinafore or smart skirt (plain and not denim)

+Blue or green checked school dresses may be worn in warmer months

+Plain dark and sensible shoes, boots or trainers

+Dark or white sandals for summer wear

+PE Kit:

+White t-shirt

+Navy blue or black shorts

+Trainers / plimsolls

+For outdoor games plain dark track suit bottoms and fleece/ sweatshirt

+It is essential that children have a PE kit in school at all times.
+For H&S reasons children are not allowed to share or borrow kit.

+These items are not considered appropriate for school dress:

+- Short / tube skirts - High heeled shoes or flip flops

-School Meal Service
+School Meals Service

-School Meals are cooked on the premises and are served in a cafeteria style in the Hall.
-The ca-
+School Meals are cooked on the premises and are served in a cafeteria style in the hall.
+The catering contractor makes every effort to provide a balanced and nutritious range of meals, with particular emphasis on healthy eating.

 Menus are provided to enable you and your child to choose which days they would like a school dinner.
-On Wednesdays, a Halal meal is available.
+Three days a week, a Halal meal is provided.
+If you require this option, a letter to the Headteacher is all that is required.
 If you think you may be eligible for free school meals, please enquire at the school office.